Catnip: The Ultimate Guide - Catnip Oil

 Sounds like your cat has a substance problem, doesn’t it?

-NOTE: Do not use on pregnant cats, as it’s a uterine stimulant and could cause premature labor.
+NOTE: Do not use it on pregnant cats, as it’s a uterine stimulant and could cause premature labour.

 Why Do Cats Like Catnip?

-Pheromones are powerful and drastically affect the behavior of living organisms.
+Pheromones are powerful and drastically affect the behaviour of living organisms.
 Because catnip triggers an attractant pheromone in cats, they can’t help but react in a strong way.

 Kittens and senior cats don’t usually react to catnip.
 Some believe they don’t respond because of their underdeveloped or weakened sense of smell.
 Others believe it’s because kittens and senior cats have no or little sexual activity, making them immune to nepetalactone and the feline pheromones connected to it.